-Our Educational Partner engagement process is a continuous, year- long dialogue.
-Our Educational Partners, including parents and students, ELAC, certificated staff, bargaining unit, classified staff, SELPA representative, and LCAP Advisory Committee were given multiple opportunities to provide input in the development of the LCAP and share concerns about Banta Elementary School's areas of concern.
+Our Educational Partner engagement process is a continuous, year-long dialogue and a vital component of the LCAP.
+Parents, certificated staff (bargaining unit), classified staff, students, ELAC, SELPA representative, and LCAP Advisory Committee were given multiple opportunities to provide input in the development of the LCAP.
 All Educational Partners had the opportunity to review goals, metrics, indicators, and outcomes.